-originally began work at the IBR as a Graduate Research Assistant in 1978 and has been a Senior Research Scientist since 2009.
+has been a Senior Research Scientist at the IBR since 2009.
+He originally began work at the IBR as a Graduate Research Assistant in 1978 before working at Texas A&M University as a Research Scientist at the Behavioral Research Program from 1982 to 1989.
+He returned to TCU in 1989 and was at the IBR again until 2002 when he went to Colorado and worked as a Senior Statistician for Litigation Support Services in Boulder and a statistician for Project Safe at the University of Colorado Denver, conducting research on HIV prevention among out-of-treatment drug users.
 His major research efforts focus on the assessment of organizational factors in drug treatment programs in both community and criminal justice settings, organizational improvement and change strategies in drug treatment programs, technology transfer, and strategies for reducing HIV risk behaviors in criminal justice populations.
-From 2002 to 2009, he worked as a Senior Statistician for Litigation Support Services in Boulder, Colorado and a statistician for Project Safe at the University of Colorado Denver conducting research on HIV prevention among out-of-treatment drug users.
-In 2009, he returned to the IBR.
 Currently, he is Principal Investigator for the CJ-DRR Project.
 He also serves on the editorial board for the Journal of Substance Abuse Treatment and has previously served as a member of NIDA's Epidemiology and Prevention and Training and Development subcommittees and Special Emphasis Panels.

-Research Scientist
+Senior Research Scientist